 Other Mental Health Providers Rendering Services in an FQHC

-If the FQHC provides specialized mental health rehabilitation services, i.e. community psychiatric support and treatment (CPST), crisis intervention, (CI), and/or psychosocial rehabilitation (PSR) without the service being included in their HRSA scope of service approval or if services are delivered by an individual who is not a psychiatrist, an advanced practice registered nurse (APRN) with psychiatric specialty, a licensed clinical social worker or a licensed clinical psychologist, the entity is required to obtain a BHSP license issued by LDH Health Standards.
-The entity must enroll as an appropriate Specialized Behavioral Health Service (SBHS) provider, obtain a unique National Provider Identifier (NPI), have an active BHSP license issued by LDH Health Standards and meet qualifications and requirements established in the Medicaid Behavioral Health Services Provider Manual, rules, laws and regulations.
+If the FQHC provides specialized mental health rehabilitation services, i.e. community psychiatric support and treatment (CPST), crisis intervention, (CI), and/or psychosocial rehabilitation (PSR) without the service being included in their HRSA scope of service approval or if services are delivered by an individual who is not a psychiatrist, an advanced practice registered nurse (APRN) with psychiatric specialty, a licensed clinical social worker, a licensed clinical psychologist, licensed professional counselor, or a licensed marriage and family counselor, the entity is required to obtain a BHSP license issued by LDH Health Standards.
+The entity must enroll as an appropriate Specialized Behavioral Health Service (SBHS) provider, obtain a unique National Provider Identifier (NPI), have an active BHSP license issued by LDH Health Standards and meet qualifications and requirements established in the Medicaid Behavioral Health Services Provider Manual chapter, rules, laws and regulations.
 The entity must bill using its unique BHSP NPI in accordance with the SBHS Medicaid rules, policies and manuals.

+NOTE: If Behavioral Health or Mental Health Rehabilitation services outside of those addressed in this provider manual are delivered by an individual who is not a psychiatrist, an advanced practice registered nurse (APRN) with psychiatric specialty, a licensed clinical social worker, a licensed clinical psychologist, licensed professional counselor or a licensed marriage and family counselor, the practitioner should review the Behavioral Health manual for Medicaid reimbursement.

 Dental Encounters